 Exploring Cebu, The Queen City of South

-I have often stayed in Cebu city every time I’m in vacation, it’s a big known place following the footstep of Metro Manila popular for its Sinulog Festival largest festival in the Philippines.
+I have often stayed in Cebu City every time I’m in vacation, it’s a big known place after the footstep of Metro Manila popular for its Sinulog Festival largest festival in the Philippines.

 It is the place where Ferdinand Magellan arrived, explored, discovered, and established the spanish colonization in the country, known for its beautiful islands and tourists spots.